 At this point, Monroe unburdened himself to Thomas Jefferson, his new acquaintance and the governor of Virginia.
-Jefferson advised Monroe to prepare for a career in public service studying the law.
+Jefferson advised Monroe to prepare for a career in public service by studying the law.
 To that end, Monroe returned to William and Mary in 1780 and joined William Short in studying law under Jefferson's tutelage.
 In gratitude, Monroe wrote his mentor, "I feel that whatever I am at present in the opinion of others or whatever I may be in future has greatly arose from your friendship."3 Monroe's value as a military adviser induced Jefferson to appoint his protégé military commissioner for Virginia.
 Monroe supplied information on troop dispositions and established a military postal service for sending rapid news of enemy actions.
 With the end of the war, he moved from Williamsburg to his farm in King George County intending to complete his study of the law.
 Shortly afterwards, in the spring of 1782, he was elected as a member of the Virginia House of Delegates.

 Through 1782 and 1783, Monroe was active in state political affairs, particularly in the management of the western lands (his military service had earned him over 5,000 acres of bounty land in Kentucky).
 He was chosen in June 1783, along with Jefferson and three others, to represent Virginia in the Confederation Congress.
 The first year, in Annapolis, Jefferson and Monroe shared lodgings.
 The younger man availed himself of Jefferson's library and practiced his French on Jefferson's hired chef.
 It was during this time that Jefferson urged Monroe and James Madison to establish a closer relationship.
 Jefferson recommended Monroe to Madison, writing, "The scrupulousness of his honor will make you safe in the most confidential communication.
 A better man cannot be."4 Monroe remained on the Virginia delegation to the Congress for the next three years, an experience that convinced him of the necessity of a strong central government.

-In 1786, Monroe marred Elizabeth Kortright of New York.
+In 1786, Monroe married Elizabeth Kortright of New York.
 Jefferson was particularly warm in his congratulations.
 His marriage, however, made Monroe's chronic shortness of money a more pressing concern, and from 1786 until 1790 he divided his attention between public service and his law practice.
 He was again elected to the House of Delegates in 1787, but was left off the Virginia delegation to the Constitutional Convention.
 After seeing the document that emerged from Philadelphia, Monroe found that he "had some strong objections to it."
 In 1788 he brought those objections to the ratifying convention in Richmond.
 After twenty days of debate, which Monroe said were "conducted generally with great order, propriety and respect of either party to the other," the ratifying convention approved the Constitution by a vote of 89 to 79.
 Monroe forwarded a copy to Jefferson in Paris.5 Later that year, Monroe ran for the House of Representatives intending to continue his struggle to modify the Constitution.
 Madison, his unlikely opponent, also advocated amendment and handily won the election.
 The former adversaries immediately resumed their friendly correspondence.6

 In February 1789, Monroe shared some good news with Jefferson: "It has always been my wish to acquire property near Monticello.
 I have lately accomplish'd it by the purchase of Colo.
 G. Nicholas improvments in Charlotteville ...."7 A few months before, Monroe had acquired 800 acres of land that would later become the site of the University of Virginia.
 Jefferson had been urging Madison and Monroe to settle near him in Albemarle County since the summer of 1784.8 Monroe took up residence on his property in August 1789.
 He declined requests from his Albemarle neighbors to run for public office, devoting himself instead to his law practice and new farms.
 The latter disappointed him.
 His efforts, he concluded later, should have been applied "to a more grateful soil."9 Jefferson returned from France in December of 1789 and reported to William Short that Monroe's presence greatly improved the neighborhood.10